TomoakiNagahara/op-skeleton-2024/README.md

  HTML file does not need a controller (endpoint).
  Of course it will be layout.

+# Apology

+ * Microsoft Windows products is not support

+## Microsoft Windows products is not support

+ Our do not support a Microsoft Windows products.
+ Because to keep clean course code.
+ But, Windows Subsystem for Linux should work probably.

 # 2022 to 2023

  * asset:/config/op.php  > `_OP_APP_BRANCH_`